 - Document the change with confirmation numbers and written confirmations.

-- Consider the quarterly SEP if you're LIS or dual-eligible — often more flexible than OEP.
+- Consider the monthly Part D SEP if you're LIS or dual-eligible; it is often more flexible than OEP for drug-plan changes.

 - Don't fall for OEP marketing fraud.
 CMS prohibits OEP-targeted marketing; pressure tactics are red flags.